Omirbek Baigeldi

 Ömırbek Bäigeldı (Өмірбек Бәйгелді, /kk/; 15 April 1939 – 3 April 2024) was a Kazakh politician who was a member of the Senate of Kazakhstan where he served as the Chair from 30 January 1996 to 29 November 1999 and then its Deputy Chair from 1 December 1999 to 1 December 2005.
-Baigeldi had earlier been the Head of the Jambyl Region from 1992 to 1995.
+Baigeldi had earlier been the Akim of the Jambyl Region from 1992 to 1995.

 Biography

 Early life and education

 Baigeldi was born in the village of Ernazar in Jambyl Region.
 In 1962, he graduated from the Kazakh National Agrarian University as livestock scientist.
 In 1982, Baigeldi earned his political science degree from the Academy of Sciences of the Soviet Union.

 Career

 After graduating in 1962, he was engaged in scientific and practical activities in the field of organization and management of agriculture and industry where he published a collection of articles and reports.
 From 1975 to 1990, Baigeldi was the head of the Regional Committee Department, First Secretary of the Kordai District Party Committee, chairman of the executive committee of the Jambyl Regional Council of People's Deputies, and the First Secretary of the Jambyl Regional Committee of the QKP.

 On 12 February 1992, Baigeldi was appointed the Head of Jambyl Region.
 Shortly after he became the advisor to the President of Kazakhstan in October 1995.
 On 5 December 1995, Baigeldi was elected as a Senator from Jambyl Region and was chosen as its Chair on 30 January 1996.
 From 1 December 1999, he served as Deputy Chair of the Senate until he was replaced by Muhambet Kopeev on 1 December 2005.
 Baigeldi continued serving as a Senator until August 2011.